idaholab/virtual_test_bed/doc/content/htgr/httr/httr_steady_state_model_description.md

 #### Coupling Neutronics and Heat Conduction

 The homogeneous full core heat conduction solve is a child application of the neutronics application.
+This is selected because the neutronics solve is solved for steady state directly as an eigenvalue problem, while some of the downstream simulations are relaxation to steady-state transients.

 !listing httr/steady_state_and_null_transient/neutronics_eigenvalue.i block=MultiApps